BECAUSE WE BELIEVE YOU

 Click Here To Get Started

 If you or a loved one has been the victim of sexual assault or abuse, don't get too discouraged by these numbers.
-Part of the low conviction rate is the fact that 69% of rapes go unreported.
+According to the National Crime Victimization Survey taken in 2018 suggests that 71.5% of rapes go unreported.
 It's extremely important to report the crime to the authorities.
 We understand that may be very difficult for many survivors.
 Sexual assault can cause a host of difficult emotions, from crippling fear and shame to guilt and pain.
 We believe you.
 If you were abused, know that help is available.
 You did nothing to deserve what happened to you.

 Sexual predators must be punished for the harm they've caused.
 And, if the criminal justice system fails you, you may still be able to seek justice in a civil lawsuit.